Hassan Sayyad Khodaei: Reactions

-On 23 May 2022, Ebrahim Raisi, president of Iran promised to avenge the assassination.
-He described Colonel Khodaei as Martyr and blamed global arrogance for his assassination.
+On 23 May 2022, Ebrahim Raisi, president of Iran, promised to avenge the assassination.
+He described Khodaei as a martyr and blamed global arrogance for his assassination.

-Hossein Salami, the commander-in-chief of IRGC vowed severe revenge and a strong response to the evil actions of the enemy.
+Hossein Salami, the commander-in-chief of the IRGC, vowed a strong response and “revenge against the enemies” responsible.

 On 25 May 2022, Iran called on the international community to condemn such "cruel" assassinations that target other countries' innocent citizens.

 The New York Times reported that Israel had informed US officials about its role in assassination of a senior member of IRGC.
 Israel reportedly claimed the assassination was an attempt to warn Iran about the continuation of the operation of an alleged secret unit where Khodaei was a member.
 According to Ynet, Israel was outraged by the leak, and Israeli officials told Ynet that they were asking their American counterparts for a response since the New York Times report had blamed only Israel for the killings without mentioning the U.S. involvement.

 Israel claimed Khodaei was the deputy head of an alleged secret unit known as 840 in the Quds Force that carried out kidnappings and assassinations of figures outside Iran, mostly against Israelis.
 Israel referred to the confessions of an Iranian farmer named Mansour Rasouli who, according to Israel, confessed to plotting attacks against American and Israeli figures.
 Rasouli rejected any involvement in the operation.
 Later he said that he was kidnapped by Mossad and threatened to be killed along with his family and that he was forced to confess under torture.

 On June 3, Ali Esmailzadeh, another colonel of the Quds Force, died after falling from a roof in a supposed accident.
 An Iranian opposition source claimed he was killed by the IRGC over suspicions he leaked information that led to the assassination of Khodaei.

+On 30 April 2025, Mohsen Langarneshin, a 34-year old inmate of Ghezel Hesar prison in Karaj, was hanged over the murder and on charges of spying for Israel.
+Iranian authorities claimed that Langarneshin had been a Mossad agent since 2020 and had provided "technical support" to Khodaei's assassins.
+His family and human rights advocates disputed his role, saying that he had confessed under torture and did not receive a fair trial.